 Summer 2013: Lauren Harris, Chelsea Rasing

 AY11-12: Joe Carson

 Would you like to join the lab?

-We have research opportunities for undergraduate students, graduate students, and visiting scholars.
-We're also interested in collaborations with other researchers and labs.
+We often have research opportunities for visiting scholars and collaborations with other researchers and labs.
+Right now, we're full of students.
 Come play with us!
 Contact Eleanor Sayre for more details about how.

 You might also be interested in our lab practices document.

 Before the pandemic, the lab was located in Cardwell Hall at Kansas State University.
 During the pandemic, we continue our work using online collaboration tools.
 Many of us still live in Manhattan, but some people have moved to other cities, and others were already geographically distant.